-- 1) Looked after children and all previously looked after children, including those children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted (or became subject to a child arrangements order, or special quardianship order). - 2) Sibling Children who have a brother or sister living in the same house who already attends the primary school of their choice, provided they will still be in attendance at the school in September 2025.
-Sibling is defined in these arrangements as step-children, foster children and half-brothers and sisters, adopted brothers and sisters or children of the parent(s)/carer(s)'s partner, living in the same family unit at the same address.
-(1) - 3) Children of staff where the member of staff has been employed at a school within the Southport Learning Trust for two or more years at the time at which the admission application for the school is made, and/or where the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage.
-(1) Parent(s)/carer(s) must state the employee's name on their admission application form.
-Details will be validated by the school. - 4) Distance Children in order of proximity of their home to school, measured as per the tie breaker clause shown below.
-(1)
+- 1) Looked after children, and all previously looked after children, including those children who appear (to the Admission Authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted (or became subject to a child arrangements order, or special guardianship order.) \ - 2) Siblings Children who have a sibling who already attends the Academy, provided they will still be in attendance at the Academy in September 2026.
+Sibling is defined in these arrangements as children who live as brother or sister in the same house, including natural brothers or sisters, stepbrother or sisters, foster brothers and sisters and half-brothers and sisters, adopted brothers and sisters or children of the parent/carer's partner, living in the same family unit at the same address. - 3) Children of permanent staff members currently employed at the Academy provided the staff member has been employed for at least two years at the time of the application and/or where the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage. () Parent(s)/carer(s) must state the employee's name on their admission application form.
+Details will be validated by the school. - 4) Children who attend Kings Lander Primary Academy nursery for at least one term before their admission to reception. () - 5) Distance Children in order of proximity of their home address to the Academy, measured as per the tie breaker clause below. ()

-Tie Breaker Clause (1) If it is not possible to offer places for all applications within any criteria then priority will be given to those living closest to the school measured by the shortest walking distance from the child's home.
-We will measure from the property's address point, to the nearest school gate (using recognised routes known to the Local Authority at the time of measurement).
+Tie Breaker Clause () If it is not possible to offer places for all applications within any criteria then priority will be given to those living closest to the school measured by the shortest walking distance from the child's home.
+The distance will be measured from the property's address point to the nearest school gate (using recognised route know to the Local Authority at the time of measurement).